andrewash/Grunty/README.md

 - Unit testing to verify that the models and NetworkManager work as expected.
 - Offline support.
 You can launch the app offline on first run, which fails with an error.
 When you connect to the Internet it works.
 - Adds a Refresh button at top-right to retrieve the latest grunts instead of cached grunts
-- All artwork is licensed
+- All artwork is licensed from Shutterstock

 ### Known Issues
 None